-Supporting institution(s): Chancellery of the Prime-Minister, Funky Citizens; Open Society Foundation contracts is related to Law No. 98/2016 on public procurements.1 The Government of Romania is in the process of implementing the Open Contracting Data Standard, as a tool to increase the transparency of public acquisitions.
+Supporting institution(s): Chancellery of the Prime-Minister, Funky Citizens; Open Society Foundation

+Public procurement is still one of the main issues related to corruption in the public sector, even though Romania was among the first European countries to adopt an electronic system for public procurement.
+The main legal framework applicable to public procurement contracts is related to Law No. 98/2016 on public procurements.
+The Government of Romania is in the process of implementing the Open Contracting Data Standard, as a tool to increase the transparency of public acquisitions.
 The Digital Agenda Agency of Romania (AADR), the government agency in charge of the public acquisitions online portal, pledged in 2016 to adopt Open Contracting Data Standards (OCDS) for publishing its information on the e-licitatie.ro portal.